Does 100% Wool Rug Shed?

 But on the plus, a 100% wool rug won’t shed much.
 It won’t shed as badly as the ones with adhesives.

-In fact, it will take much higher time to shed compared to thee the other types of rugs on the market.
+It will take a much higher time to shed compared to thee the other types of rugs on the market.

 The material alone is not to be blamed here.
 The construction method of the rug is an additional important consideration.